-PLAN OF DISTRIBUTION (12B-1)
+PLAN OF DISTRIBUTION (12b-1) (Class S Shares only)

 Although the Fund offers two classes of shares to investors, only the Class S shares are subject to distribution and/or service (12b-1) fees under a plan adopted pursuant to Rule 12b-1 under the 1940 Act.
-Under the plan of distribution, Class S shares are subject to distribution and/or service fees of 0.25% of average daily net assets of the class.
-Of the amounts expended under the plan for the fiscal year ended December 31, 2020, approximately 100% was paid to intermediaries who sold shares or serviced accounts of the Fund shareholders.
+Under the plan of distribution, Class S shares are subject to distribution and/or service (12b-1) fees of 0.25% of average daily net assets of the class.
+Of the amounts expended under the plan for the fiscal year ended December 31, 2020, approximately 100% was paid to intermediaries who sold shares or serviced accounts of Fund shareholders.
 Because the distribution and/or service (12b-1) fees are paid out of the Fund's assets on an on-going basis over time, these fees will increase the cost of your investment and may cost you more than paying other types of sales charges.